 The standard deviation of the slowness value is used as the error of the slowness at each array.
 In the next step the beam is determined.
-First, the standard deviation of the backazimuth is determined and converted into an error X in percent (X [%] = $100\% - (std[^\circ]/360^\circ) \cdot 100$ ).
-The error in percent corresponding to the standard deviation of the backazimuth is estimated.
+First, the standard deviation of the backazimuth is determined estimated as described above and converted into an error X in percent (X [%] = $\frac{100\%}{std}$ ($\frac{std}{s}$) $\frac{100\%}{std}$).
 This error is then transferred to the contour plot of energy, where the energy values within this error range are determined.
-This percentage is used to determine the energy values, which lie within this error range of the maximum energy.
-From the contour plot of energy, the This yields minimum and maximum backazimuth values which frame these energy values around the maximum peak in energy are determined.
+This yields minimum and maximum backazimuth values which frame these energy values around the maximum peak in energy.
 The beam width is defined by these values, which implies that it accounts for possible uncertainties and may be asymmetric with respect to the maximum energy value.
-Additionally, in this way small sidelobes are included in the multi-array analysis, if their energy values are larger than the error (in percent) determined before.
+Additionally, in this way small sidelobes are included in the multi-array analysis, if their energy values are larger than the error (in percent)

+determined before.
 This can be seen in Fig. 4, where a small beam at array CG points to the south-southwest.
 The two values within which the beam is plotted are referred to as the outer range of the beam from here on.
-Due to possible errors and aberrations deviations of the maximum energy.
+Due to possible errors and deviations of the main beam, we do not expect that all three main beams intersect in the same point where "main beam" refers to the beam with the maximum energy.
 The backazimuth range defined above is used to plot the related beam.
-However, a depiction of the beam energy with higher resolution would be desirable.
+A large standard deviation leads to a broad beam (see Fig. 4, where array AF shows a standard deviation in backazimuth of ±72.8°).
+To ensure that a localization remains possible even for beams with relatively large standard deviations, However, a depiction of the beam energy with higher resolution would be desirable.
 To achieve this, we further intersect the broad beam in steps of 1% of the error estimated from the standard deviation.
 Thus, we assign values from 1 (broadest beam) to 100 to each of the steps.
 This is further shown in the supplementary Fig. S3.

-Now these beams are transferred to a map spanning the geological coordinates of the research area, with the array location as origin of the corresponding beam.
+Now these beams are transferred to a map spanning the geological geographical coordinates of the research area, with the array location as origin of the corresponding beam.
 The maximum value, which can theoretically be reached when intersecting the three beams, is used to normalize their values.
 After intersecting the beams, the area with the highest probability of the event location is determined.
 The last step is to choose a narrower section of the map that includes the arrays and the most likely epicenter determined in the previous step (Fig. 4).